Skip to content

 Iakovlev, Mikhail Nikolaevich

-Born December 14, 1880, Mikhailov, Ryazan Province, Imperial Russia; died May 15, 1942, Tbilisi, Georgian SSR
+Born December 14, 1880, Mikhailov, Ryazan Province, Russian Empire; died May 15, 1942, Tbilisi, Georgian SSR

 In St. Petersburg in 1908, Iakovlev took part in the exhibition of the Venok (Wreath) youth association.
 He joined the Union of Russian Artists in 1911 and became a regular participant in their exhibitions.
-After the Russian Revolution of 1917, Iakovlev was appointed a member of the Department for Museums and its Protection of Monuments of Art and Antiquities of the People's Commissariat of Education.
+After the Russian Revolution of 1917, Iakovlev was appointed a member of the Department for Museums and Protection of Monuments of Art and Antiquities under the People's Commissariat of Education.
 During this period, he also was a member of the Izograf consortium of Moscow artists.

 Fuentes